 Call 217/353-3333 if you need assistance logging in to the system

-- Currently you are allowed one attempt which does not require a password.
-If you want to reassess and take the ALEKS test again, you will need tp make an appointment for your ALEKS PPL proctored assessment, which does require a password.
+- Starting November 1, 2020 you will need to make an appointment for your ALEKS PPL proctored assessment, which does require a password.

 Information about the Math Assessment: